 Vaping will allow you to get just as high as a joint or a blunt with less than half of the weed, as vaporizers deliver your high in a much more efficient manner.
 A study by California NORML and MAPS found that the Volcano vaporizer converts 46 percent of available THC into vapor, while the average joint only converts less than 25 percent of THC.

 With joints and blunts, most of the THC is lost into “sidestream smoke” up in the air, rather than being trapped in a device for your handy consumption.
 However, if you want to indulge in the act of smoking, you can still save weed by rolling a thinner joint or blunt.
-Besides, a recent study found that vaping may be safer for your lungs than smoking.
+Besides, a study found that vaping may be safer for your lungs than smoking.

 2. Corner the bowl